Images Depicted Range in Maturity & Container Size

 |Uses:||Attractive plant to be featured or in the background of any room in the house|

-How to Care for Fiddle Leaf Fig Trees
+How to Care for Fiddle Leaf Fig Tree

 Fiddle leaf figs love to bask in the sun while indoors.
 They thrive when placed next to an east-facing window where they will receive consistent all-day sun without being scorched by the afternoon rays.
 It is also vital to keep them away from drafty areas.
 They thrive in warm and humid environments, and a drafty spot in your home could stunt their growth.
-Since they are sun-lovers, it is common that your plant will start to favor the side facing the window, causing the plant to lean or even tip.
-To counter this, simply rotate your tree every few months and it will even out on its own.
+Since they are sun-lovers, it is typical that your plant will start to favor the side facing the window, causing the plant to lean or even tip.
+To counter this, rotate your tree every few months, and it will even out on its own.
 Remember to dust its leaves every week or so, so it absorbs light more efficiently.
 They will not do well in low light or shade.

-What type of fertilizer should I use for my indoor Fiddle Leaf Fig?
+What Type of Fertilizer Should I Use for My Fiddle Leaf Fig?

-What type of soil is best for a live Fiddle Leaf Fig Tree?
+What Type of Soil is Best for a Fiddle Leaf Fig Tree?